 Be eligible to register with EA, upon request and payment of the EA registration fee.

-Upon reaching the age of 16 be automatically transferred to the membership category ‘Young Member’ (see item 2 below).
+Upon reaching the age of 16, be automatically transferred to the membership category ‘Young Member’ (see item 2 below).

 Be eligible to enter races up to the distances specified for their age in UK Athletics Rules (unless a higher age limit is set by the race organisers).
 In the case of EA-licenced events, including Hampshire Road Race League events, the Junior Member must be registered with EA in order to participate.